 The fact that you’re reading this article means that you likely already know who TJ Hunt is.
 No, it hasn’t reached the point where he is a widely familiar household name (yet), so don’t feel bad if you never once heard of the guy.
 But let’s be honest here – he’s already achieved rockstar status in the automotive world, so there’s a really good chance that you’ve stumbled across at least one of his videos on YouTube in the past two years.

 The most interesting thing about TJ (at least in my opinion) is how viral his YouTube channel went between 2016 and 2018.
-Heck, even here in 2019, his channel is still growing at a rate of 2100 subscribers per day with an estimated projection to reach 5 million subscribers by 2022.
-More than anything, I find it to be downright impressive how fast he went from 10,000 subscribers to 1.2 million (and growing).
+Heck, even now, his channel is still growing at a rate of 2100 subscribers per day with an estimated projection to reach 5 million subscribers by 2023.
+More than anything, I find it to be downright impressive how fast he went from 10,000 subscribers to 1.9 million (and growing).

 Having been a loyal TJ Hunt subscriber for years, I’ve got a few theories as to how we as able to become so successful in such a short amount of time…

 His YouTube channel has always been about him and his friends (and not just him)